 Located on the historic River Road this antebellum home with its lush green grounds and moss draped Live Oak’s watches over the banks of the Mississippi river just minutes away from New Orleans.
 In 2010 this site received a travel and tourism Louey award Naming it the 2010 Louisiana attraction of the year.

 Pick-up begins at 8:15am with a short 30 minute ride to Destrehan Plantation.
 The driver goes hotel to hotel for the pick-up service.
 We ask that you allow us up to 30 minutes for the pick-up which will be curbside of your hotel.
 While taking the Destrehan Plantation tour, you will be viewing the oldest standing Plantation in the Mississippi Valley that is surrounded by majestic, 300 year old Oak Trees.
 The house has been beautifully restored to its original glory.
 The Destrehan Plantation house tour is approximately 1 hour and is given by professional tour guides that will enlighten and entertain you on this trip through history.
 A Slave Quarter museum is a part of your tour of the plantation grounds.
 That will give you 20 minutes after the tour to walk around the grounds and take some pictures.
 We will depart 11:15am And for the grand finale, its off to Cajun country for a swamp tour

-The Swamp Tour leaves the dock at about 12:10 pm and returns about 1:50 pm.
-On this tour, you will enjoy a fully narrated swamp tour by one of our local captains in the comfort of a covered swamp tour boat, or Airboat.
+The Airboat Tour leaves the dock at about 12:10 pm and returns about 1:50 pm.
+On this tour, you will enjoy a fully narrated swamp tour by one of our local captains in the comfort of an Airboat.
 You will enjoy close encounters with swamp life as you learn about what it is like to live in the Louisiana swamps.
 You will return to your hotel around 2:45 pm depending on traffic.